 - Correct Time of Ceremony and Reception - for obvious reasons, I would hope

-- Correct Addresses – include the street address for both ceremony and reception places, either on the main wedding invitation, or if you have room, on a separate information card.
-Type the address into your GPS and check it comes up as expected; many guests will do the same on the wedding day
+- GPS goes to the correct addresses - include the street address for both ceremony and reception places, either on the main wedding invitation, or if you have room, on a separate information card.
+Type the address into your Maps app and check it directs you to the venue as expected; many guests will do the same on the wedding day

-- Skip the Postcode – that’s for posting letters, and your wedding guests aren’t writing letters to your ceremony site
+- Skip the Postcode - that's only required with an address when posting letters, and your wedding guests aren't writing letters to your ceremony site

 - Photos - if you're using photographs, make sure you've provided a high resolution photo that's not stretched or skewed (and make sure your designer hasn't stretched or skewed it either, yuck)